open-wc/custom-elements-manifest/packages/blog/blog.md

 ## Concluding

 We're excited and look forward to see what sorts of tooling you'll build with the Custom Elements Manifest.
-Do you have a cool idea, but are you unsure how to get started?
-Drop by the [Lit and Friends](https://lit.dev/slack-invite) slack!
+Do you have a cool idea for tooling, or do you want to add support for your library, but are you unsure how to get started?
+Drop by the [Lit and Friends](https://lit.dev/slack-invite) slack in the #open-wc channel!